I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setstreamsource.md

 <p><i>SetStreamSource</i> returns S_OK or an appropriate error result if the portion of the vertex stream source is not successfully bound.</p>

 ## -remarks
 <p>The Microsoft Direct3D runtime calls the user-mode display driver's <i>SetStreamSource</i> function to store vertex data of multiple vertex formats in a single vertex data stream.
 The runtime notifies the driver of where vertex data of a particular format is located in the vertex data stream by supplying the stream offset, in bytes, to the beginning of that vertex data. </p>

-<p>The Microsoft Direct3D runtime calls the user-mode display driver's <i>SetStreamSource</i> function to store vertex data of multiple vertex formats in a single vertex data stream.
-The runtime notifies the driver of where vertex data of a particular format is located in the vertex data stream by supplying the stream offset, in bytes, to the beginning of that vertex data. </p>

 ## -requirements